digital-asset/docs.daml.com/docs/2.9.0/docs/query/pqs-user-guide.rst

     ./scribe.jar pipeline --help-verbose

-The ``--config`` file option is useful if there are several options or an Infrastructure-as-Code approach.
-An example configuration file is:
+Use a ``--config`` file to define multiple options or reflect an infrastructure-as-code approach.
+Here's an example configuration file:

 .. code-block:: none